 Heavy rains and storms can result in higher flood flows that could increase the hydraulic gradients within the levee section and result in seepage or if great enough, possibly overtopping.
 They can also increase flows and result in erosion of the waterside bank.
+Riparian vegetation could be lost from high flows as a result of heavy rains and large storms.
+The historic buildings and districts discussed above could be damaged from heavy storms due to falling trees or flooding.

-The Planning Team for the District noted that the District levees and pumping plant are at risk of damage from heavy rains and storms.
+The District levees and pumping plant are at risk of damage from heavy rains and storms.